 Doctors Hospital at Renaissance (“DHR”) recognizes that health information about you is personal, and we are committed to protecting the privacy of your information.
 As a patient at DHR, the care and treatment that you receive is recorded in a medical record.
 So that we can meet your medical needs, we must share your health information with the health care providers involved in your care.
 We share your information only to the extent necessary to collect payment for the services we provide you, to conduct our business operations, and to comply with the laws that govern the health care industry.
 We will not use or disclose your information for any other purpose without your permission.
 We have a responsibility to safeguard the privacy and integrity of our patient records.
 This Notice explains the Privacy Practices at DHR and our patients’ rights regarding their health information.

-This Privacy Notice is being provided to you as a requirement of federal law, the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").
+This Notice of Privacy Practices ("NPP") is being provided to you as a requirement of federal law, the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").
 Doctors Hospital at Renaissance ("DHR") recognizes that your health information is confidential, and DHR is committed to protecting the privacy of your information.
-Therefore, this Notice describes how we, at DHR, may use and disclose your protected health information (“PHI”) to carry out treatment, payment or other health care operations and for other purposes that are permitted or required by law.
+Therefore, this Notice describes how DHR may use and disclose your protected health information ("PHI") to carry out treatment, payment or other health care operations and for other purposes that are permitted or required by law.
 It also describes your rights to access and control your PHI in some cases.
-Your PHI, as defined by HIPAA, means your personal health information which is found in your medical and billing records and which relates to your past, present, or future physical or mental health conditions or the provision of payment for services related to those health conditions.
-During the course of the treatment, payment and health care operations activities, this may include information created or received by health care providers, insurance companies and/or your employer as it relates to the course of treatment and payment for your medical services.
+Your PHI, as defined by HIPAA, means your personal health information that is found in your medical and billing records, and which relates to your past, present, or future physical or mental health conditions.
+This may also include information created or received by health care providers, insurance companies and/or your employer as it relates to the course of treatment and payment for your medical services.

 The following parties share DHR’s commitment to protect your privacy and will comply with this Notice: